Dhofar: Culture and landmarks

 Salalah, the region's capital, has an international airport, one of the largest seaports in the Middle East, several resorts including the Marriott and the Crowne Plaza, and a university.
 The Burj-al-Nadha clock tower is a local landmark and is featured in the Dhofar Municipality coat of arms.

 The Dhofar region is also rich in meteorites.

 According to the Church of Jesus Christ of Latter-day Saints, the coasts of Dhofar, perhaps Wadi Sayq, are considered the most likely location of the Book of Mormon land of Bountiful, from which the nomadic family of Lehi sailed, some time after 600 BC, in a ship constructed by his son Nephi, to the New World.

 Administration

 Provinces

-Dhofar Governorate consists of ten wilayats (often translated "provinces" elsewhere), with Al-Mazyona, named in honor of Qaboos bin Said al Said's mother Mazoon al-Mashani, being the newest after it was declared detached from Rakhyut wilayat.
+Dhofar Governorate consists of ten wilayats also called provinces.
+Al-Mazyunah is the newest after it was declared separate from the Rakhyut wilayat.
+It was named in honor of Sultan Qaboos bin Said Al Said's mother, Mazoon bint Ahmad Al Mashani.
 Each wilayat comprises several villages and towns.

 The following are the ten wilayats of Dhofar: